 RAD Napa’s Inspiration

-The idea for RAD Napa started when the Napa Vine Trail Arts, Culture and Education committee wanted to improve the Vine Trail’s user experience.
+The idea for RAD Napa started when the Arts Council Napa Valley wanted to improve the Vine Trail’s user experience.
 After partnering with the Napa Valley Wine Train, the Rail Arts District was formally launched in January 2017.

 Known as one of Miami’s most happening districts, Wynwood Walls is an outdoor museum showcasing large-scale works by the world’s best-known street artists.
 In addition, the surrounding neighborhood has converted warehouses into craft breweries and funky art galleries.
 The once forgotten industrial area of Wynwood, has became one of the world’s largest outdoor street museum.
 It now attracts up to 15,000 people per day.

 The SODO Track has transformed a two-mile transit corridor in Seattle into an imaginative raceway.
-This urban art gallery is the first to commission over 60 artists from 20 countries to explore one theme, and paint side-by-side.
+This urban art gallery is the first to commission over 60 artists from 20 countries to explore one theme.
 Over three summers, street artist from all over the world produced over 50 murals exploring motion, speed and progress.
 Their diverse backgrounds come together to connect the local to global in one creative experiment.

 The High Line in New York City is a public park built on a historic freight rail line elevated above the streets on Manhattan’s West Side.
 Saved from demolition by neighborhood residents, the High Line is a public space where you can view art, walk through gardens, experience a performance, and savor delicious food.
 The High Line is now one, continuous, 1.45-mile-long greenway featuring 500+ species of plants and trees and home to world-class artwork.